 Section 382 establishes an annual limitation upon the utilization of pre-change losses.
 In general, the limitation is computed by multiplying the value of the corporation on the date of the ownership change by the applicable federal long-term tax-exempt rate in effect.
 The section 382 limitation is imposed on pre-ownership change NOLs and built-in losses (BILs), which may include current deductions for items such as depreciation, amortization and depletion.3

-Shareholders of a corporation facing financial distress and a potential bankruptcy or similar debt workout may be anxious to write-off the investment to accelerate the loss into an earlier year to offset gains.
-However, many times the shareholder does not physically dispose of the shares.
+Investors of a corporation facing financial distress and a potential bankruptcy or similar debt workout may be anxious to write-off their investment to accelerate the loss into an earlier year to offset gains.
+However, the investor may not physically dispose of the shares, but rather continue to hold them with zero basis.
 In determining worthlessness, an identifiable event establishing worthlessness is required.
-A company's insolvency or impending bankruptcy or debt workout is not necessarily such an event.
+A company's insolvency or impending bankruptcy or debt workout may not represent such an event.
 As a result, uncertainty often exists as to the validity of a worthless stock deduction claimed by a shareholder who continues to hold the stock.
-Regardless, the statutory provisions make clear that for purposes of determining whether an ownership change occurs, a shareholder who treats their stock as becoming worthless during any taxable year is treated as having acquired such stock on the first day of their first succeeding taxable year and shall not be treated as having owned such stock during any prior period.10 Assuming a change occurs as a result of the claimed worthlessness, the annual limitation would be zero, subjecting not only NOLs to a zero limitation, but also likely limiting future depreciation and amortization deductions to zero for the next five years.
+Regardless, the statutory provisions make clear that for purposes of determining whether an ownership change occurs, a shareholder who treats its stock as becoming worthless during any taxable year is treated as having acquired such stock on the first day of its first succeeding taxable year and shall not be treated as having owned such stock during any prior period.7 Assuming a change occurs as a result of the claimed worthlessness, the annual limitation would generally be zero, subjecting not only NOLs to a zero limitation, but also potentially limiting future deductions such as depreciation and amortization to zero for the next five years.

 Example illustrating the application of the section 382 limitation to depreciation and amortization

-At the end of 2014, Lossco, a calendar-year NUBIL taxpayer, is experiencing significant financial difficulties, and its ability to survive is highly questionable.
-PE Fund currently owns 80 percent of Lossco and has identified Lossco as a potential target to write-off in order to offset current-year gains on other investments.
-PE Fund decides to claim a worthless stock deduction in 2014 but retains legal ownership of the stock.
+In 2020, PortCo, a calendar-year corporation, is experiencing significant financial difficulties, and its ability to survive is highly questionable.
+Private equity fund (PE) owns 80% of PortCo and has identified it as a potential investment to write-off.
+PE decides to claim a worthless stock deduction in 2020 but retains legal ownership of the stock.
 Assume that as of Jan.
-1, 2015, Lossco has $100 million of tax basis goodwill with a 10-year remaining life, but due to economic difficulties, the goodwill has zero value.
-Due to the worthlessness deduction, Lossco underwent an ownership change resulting in an annual section 382 limitation of zero.
-As a result, in addition to Lossco having a zero limitation on prior-year NOLs, for the next five years Lossco's $10 million annual amortization of goodwill is reduced to zero.
-Assume finally that Lossco incurs a loss of $5 million in 2015 before applying section 382.
-After applying the section 382 limitation to the amortization, Lossco would actually have $5 million of taxable income and a tax liability of approximately $2 million (assuming a 40 percent rate).
+1, 2021, PortCo has $100 million in NOLs and $100 million of tax basis goodwill with a 10-year remaining life.
+Due to economic uncertainty and lack of operations for much of 2020, the goodwill has zero value.
+Because of the worthlessness deduction, PortCo underwent an ownership change resulting in an annual section 382 limitation of zero.
+As a result, PortCo not only has a zero limitation on the $100 million prior-year NOLs, but section 382 further disallows PortCo's annual $10 million amortization of goodwill for the next five-years.

-Ownership changes can significantly limit the benefits of a loss corporation's NOLs.
+It seems likely that in the aftermath of COVID-19 crisis, investors will look to write-off investments hit by the crisis.
+However, ownership changes resulting from a write-off can significantly limit the benefits of a loss corporation's NOLs.
 A shareholder's claim for a worthless stock deduction represents a potential trap when the shareholder does not physically dispose of the stock in the loss corporation, as the loss corporation is unlikely to know the worthless stock deduction was claimed.
 Unidentified ownership changes can expose the corporation to tax liabilities, financial statement restatements, and future due diligence issues.
 Consequently, loss corporations need to diligently monitor and track all ownership changes to prevent any unintended section 382 limitations.
 Consult your tax advisor for help identifying if a loss corporation may have incurred an ownership change.